crowleyfelix/olist/docs/CONTRIBUTING.md

 ## Virtual environment

-Using a tool called [pipenv], you could either managing your dependencies and virtual environments for the project.
+Using a tool called [pipenv], you can either managing your dependencies and virtual environments of the project.

 Pipenv automatic loads environment variables from a [.env] in root project.
 So, set up the variables described on .env.example in a new file.